Ed Skrein: Acting

 Skrein made his acting debut in Plan B's short film Michelle.
 Skrein got his first lead role in Plan B's Ill Manors.
 Skrein portrayed Daario Naharis in the third season of the television series Game of Thrones.
 However, in the fourth season of the series, he was replaced by Dutch actor Michiel Huisman.
 Skrein states that it was not his choice to leave the show.
 In 2014, Skrein was cast in The Transporter: Refueled, replacing Jason Statham as the lead.
 Though the film was critically panned, his performance was praised.
 In 2016, Skrein played the lead villain, Ajax/Francis, in the blockbuster action film Deadpool.
 In 2017, Skrein also appeared in the music video for 'Eye Contact' by Ocean Wisdom playing the bad guy.

-In 2018, Skrein starred in psychological revenge thriller, In Darkness, alongside Natalie Dormer and Stacy Martin; principal photography began in early 2016.
+In 2018, Skrein starred in psychological revenge thriller In Darkness, alongside Natalie Dormer and Stacy Martin; principal photography began in early 2016.
 He was slated to star in the Hellboy reboot as Ben Daimio, a Japanese-American character; after controversy over his casting, Skrein announced on Twitter that he was stepping down from the role in the hopes an actor of the proper ethnicity would be cast.

 In 2019, he starred in Roland Emmerich’s blockbuster movie Midway, co-starring Mandy Moore, Patrick Wilson, Luke Evans, Aaron Eckhart, Nick Jonas, Dennis Quaid and Woody Harrelson.

 In 2022, Skrein starred as Vince in I Used to Be Famous.
 Leslie Felperin, writing for The Guardian, gave the film 3/5 stars, calling it a "sweet-natured but predictable comedy drama".

+In February 2026, he was cast as the Norse god Baldur in the upcoming live-action adaptation of the two Norse mythology-based video games in the God of War series.